Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 conservation.
 It taught people more about the underwater environment.
 Schools

-started to include marine reserves in their curricula.
+began to include marine reserves in their curricula using the very biased

 f013008: View of the almost non-existent Goat Island beach